Alexander Rizzoni: Biography

-An extremely harsh article appeared in the June, 1901 edition of Мир искусства (World of Art) calling him the "worst of all modern artists", a disgrace to Russian art, and suggesting that all of his works be thrown away; an attack that was probably related to his subject matter and loyalties, rather than artistic quality.
+An extremely harsh article appeared in the June 1901 issue of Мир искусства (World of Art) calling him the "worst of all modern artists", a disgrace to Russian art, and suggesting that all of his works be thrown away; an attack that was probably related to his subject matter and loyalties, rather than artistic quality.
 After that, and some similar follow-up criticisms, he fell into a depression and committed suicide the following year.
+Since Rizzoni could not be buried according to Catholic rites, it's been arranged for him to be interred into the Protestant Cemetery, Testaccio, per Orthodox rites.

 In 1990, one of his paintings, "The Italian Shop", was among a dozen stolen from the Serpukhov Historical and Art Museum.
 It was recovered in 2010, after being found in a private collection.